JackMFrampton/modular_snake_robot/README.md

 Modular Snake Robot - Mechatronics Project

 ## Not all code / videos are uploaded.
 Mostly only my own personal contributions to this project is posted here.
-## There is also a video of the linear actuators being tested on the latest prototype, you arewelcome to ask and I can send it to you
+## There is also a video of the linear actuators being tested on the latest prototype, you are welcome to ask and I can send it to you

 ## NOTE: due to COVID-19 pandemic, this project's timeline was cut in half.
 Certain objectives were not fully implemented or deployed.
 ## However despite these conditions I believe a lot was still achieved and the project shows future promise